 Earlham College’s pet policy is relatively straightforward.
 Students can own specific types of animals and keep them in their residence apartments with a few restrictions.
 It’s important to note that service animals do not apply to these restrictions and require separate registration.

 The central premise of the pet policy at this school is to ensure every student has a comfortable community.
-As such, dogs and cats typically are not allowed in residence halls on-campus.
+As such, dogs and cats typically are not allowed in university housing on-campus.
 However, there is the option to find pet-friendly housing off-campus if you desire.

 You’re allowed small fish and non-poisonous amphibians when staying at Earlham College.
 Both of these animals must be water-dependent and kept in tanks of 20 gallons or less.
 Students can only keep their pets in residence halls and houses owned by the colleges, not in dining areas or academic buildings.